 A testament to its popularity is that it has won the UK “Race of the Year” on multiple occasions, including 2015, and was nominated in the top three in 2016 and 2nd in 2017.
 Ilkley Triathlon remains one of the best value-for-money events in the racing calendar.
 It is set in the stunning Yorkshire countryside and is simply a must-do event.

-The 2019 event also managed to raise £300 for Yorkshire Air Ambulance through the generous donation of participants and spectators to its raffle.
+This year’s event raised £325 for Yorkshire Air Ambulance through the generous donation of participants and spectators to its raffle.
 Yorkshire Air Ambulance is a rapid response air emergency service.
-The charity was set up in 2000 and serves a population of approximately 5,000.
+The charity was set up in 2000 and serves a population of approximately 5,000. record

 Don’t fancy racing as an individual?
 Why not get together with some friends and enter a team: one person swims, one person bikes and the third finishes with the run.
 It can be a fun way to start your life as a triathlete.
 With a multi-lap course, full catering facilities and great views, it’s also perfect for your supporters to enjoy the day whilst cheering you on.
 In recent years, it has sold out within hours, so if you would like to find out what all the fuss is about and take part, then don’t delay!